 2. Baan ThaThien

 A more down-to-earth restaurant near the Grand Palace and Wat Pho is Baan ThaThien.
 It’s located right behind Wat Pho and offers classic Thai food that is tasty, affordable and safe to eat for every foreigner.
 Due to this, the restaurant is often packed during lunchtime.
 The most popular dish here is the Pad Thai with Shrimp (100 THB).
-Although I strongly believe that the Thai cuisine has so many better choices than Pad Thai, the version at Baan ThaThien is seriously delicious!
+Although I strongly believe that Thai cuisine has so many better choices than Pad Thai, the version at Baan ThaThien is seriously delicious!

 Pad Thai with Shrimp (100 THB)